kowalczyk-daria/market_trend_analysis/README.md

-# Market Trend Analysis: Predictive Modeling and Quantitative EDA
+# Market Trend Analysis
+Predictive Modeling and Quantitative Exploratory Data Analysis

 ## Project Overview
-This project focuses on the comprehensive analysis of historical market data, aiming to identify patterns in asset price movements and develop a predictive model for daily returns.
-The study covers the entire pipeline from data integrity validation and Exploratory Data Analysis (EDA) to the implementation of machine learning classification models.

-The core objective was to determine whether technical indicators could provide a statistically significant edge in predicting market direction within a low-volatility environment.
+This project presents an end-to-end quantitative analysis of historical market data with the objective of identifying statistically meaningful patterns in daily asset price movements and evaluating whether technical indicators can provide a predictive edge in a low-volatility market regime.

+The workflow covers the complete data science lifecycle: data validation, exploratory data analysis (EDA), feature engineering, supervised machine learning, and decision-oriented evaluation of model outputs.

+The core modeling task is formulated as a three-class classification problem:

+- **Up** – meaningful positive daily return
+- **Down** – meaningful negative daily return
+- **Neutral** – price movement within a predefined noise threshold

+---

 ## Data Source
 The dataset used in this analysis was sourced from Kaggle.